mps01/mps01/README.md

 - 👨‍💻 All of my projects will be  available at [Coming Soon...]

-- 💬 Ask me about **Flutter, Linux or any soulful songs out there.**
+- 💬 Ask me about **Flutter, Linux or any latest tech buzz out there.**

 - 📫 How to reach me **madhavendrapsingh@gmail.com**